open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 ### How to become a Code Owner

-To become a Code Owner, open a PR with the following changes:
-1. Add your GitHub username to the component's row in the [CODEOWNERS](.github/CODEOWNERS) file.
-2. Add your GitHub username to the active codeowners entry in the component's `metadata.yaml` file.
+To become a Code Owner, open a PR adding your GitHub username to the active codeowners entry in the component's `metadata.yaml` file.
 Be sure to tag the existing Code Owners, if any, within the PR to ensure they receive a notification.

 ### Makefile Guidelines